mike820324/vimrc/README.md

 ## <a name="MiscSearchSection"></a> Misc Search
 #### Description:
 Except the file search, I also mapped some useful functionalities in Unite.vim.
-* mark search : search through the vim marks currently added
+* mark search   : search through the vim marks currently added.
-* buffer search : search through all the buffers
+* buffer search : search through all the buffers.
+* window search : search through windows.
 * tag search    : search the tag, very similar to tagbar but much more faster when you know the function name.

 #### KeyMappings:
 ```
 key: ,ms  (marks search)
 key: ,bs  (buffer search)
 key: ,tcs (function search)
 ```